 In fact, this isn’t the first time cherry juice has been praised for its benefits on sleep- especially for older adults.

 Sleep continuity was used (sleep onset, total sleep time, efficiency and wake after sleep onset) as an assessment, which was recorded daily using a sleep diary.
-The results showed that “tart cherry juice was associated with significantly pre to post-treatment improvements on all sleep variables.”
-Meaning that tart cherry juice may provide a natural sleep remedy in older adults with insomnia.
+The results showed, “tart cherry juice was associated with significant pre to post-treatment improvements on all sleep variables.”
+That means tart cherry juice may provide a natural sleep remedy in older adults with insomnia.

 Over the past 20 years – 40 controlled studies have been done describing the effect of tryptophan on sleep.
-The evidence indicates that in doses of 1 g or more of tryptophan can increase sleepiness and decrease the time it takes for someone to get to sleep (sleep latency).
+The evidence indicates 1 g or more of tryptophan can increase sleepiness and decrease the time it takes for you to get to sleep (sleep latency).
 Best results have been found in those with mild insomnia or normal subjects that report a longer than average time getting to sleep.

 Here are a few foods loaded with tryptophan:

 |Food (Typical serving size)||Amount of Tryptophan per 100g|